 Forever Labs is one of the first companies worldwide to offer stem cell storage for adults.
 Interestingly, there is a prolific market for the storage of newborn tissues, including umbilical cord blood, umbilical tissue, and placental blood and tissue.

 However, storage for stem cells from adult sources, including fat (adipose) tissue and bone marrow, is extremely limited.

-If so, read on to enjoy this interview with Dr. Mark Katakowski, Ph.D., President and Chief Scientific Officer of Forever Labs.
+If so, enjoy this interview with Dr. Mark Katakowski, Ph.D., President and Chief Scientific Officer of Forever Labs.
 In it, we explore his background, the mission of Forever Labs, and the importance of storing young adult stem cells.

 In this article:

 - Forever Labs, Interview with Dr. Mark Katakowski